Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the role of the Office of the Provost in providing university public and professional non-credit service through the media of institutes, short courses, seminars, workshops, and other non-credit educational activities (set forth in the Principles of Accreditation: Foundations for Quality Enhancement of the Southern Association of Colleges and Schools, Commission on Colleges, 2010).

-REVIEW: This OP will be reviewed in September of even-numbered years by the Office of the Provost with substantive revisions presented to the Vice Provost for Academic Innovation and Student Success, the Vice Provost for eLearning and Academic Partnerships, and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Office of the Provost with substantive revisions presented to the Vice Provost for Academic Innovation and Student Success, the Vice Provost for eLearning and Academic Partnerships, and the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE